 - Ensure username has an entry in the users table with at least role "user".
 (Only those with the admin role are able to create/amend users.)

 - Now username should have access to the desired dataset, but so will everyone else that is a user in that dataset

 Note that in a typical scenario where there are multiple datasets which should not be available to all users, any given individual will need at least two roles - which will be user plus at least one other.
-(Note also that Admins, have unlimited tenant access to all datasets.)
+(Note also that Admins have unlimited access to all datasets in the tenant.)